qmk/qmk_firmware/users/wanleg/readme.md

 $ git merge master
 ```

-Depending on your git configuration this may open vim.
-Enter a commit message, save, and quit vim e.g. press "a" to enter insert mode and append text following current cursor position, press Esc key to enter command mode, press :wq to write the file to disk and quit.
+This will open your git-configured text editor.
+Edit the message as desired, save, and exit the editor.

-This only updates your local feature branch.
+The above steps only update your local feature branch.
 To update it on GitHub, push your changes.
 ```bash
 $ git push origin <feature-branch>
 ```

-# Delete Git branch locally and remotely
+### Delete Branch Locally and Remotely

 Executive Summary
 ```bash